bracerino/uMLIP-Interactive/README.md

 If you using my app, do not forgot from time to time to **update it with 'git pull' in the main folder**, I might be adding additional small features.
 If you have any request for improvements, additional features, or you spot a bug, please let me know: **lebedmi2@cvut.cz**
+Personal recommendation for the maximum number of atoms in a structure file: below 10 000.

 Supported MACE MLIPs:
 **Anorganic**: